aselshall/gwh/README.md

 - Apply the principles of the water cycle to calculate the mass balance of groundwater aquifers and surface water bodies
 - Analyze laboratory and field data to determine properties of groundwater aquifers, including hydraulic conductivity
-- Describe the directions and magnitudes of groundwater flow using fundamental principles of groundwater flow
+- Use fundamental principles of groundwater flow to describe the directions and magnitudes of groundwater flow
-- Understand the interactions among hydrological, geological, and transport processes affecting groundwater systems
+- Describe the interactions among hydrological, geological, and transport processes affecting groundwater systems
-- Develop and calibrate a basic groundwater model to simulate groundwater flow and evaluate different groundwater management strategies
+- Setup and calibrate a basic groundwater model to simulate groundwater flow and evaluate different groundwater management strategies

 ## Recommended Textbooks
 Recommended textbooks provide in-depth coverage of the course topics, if you wish to read further and strengthen your understanding.